-Fiction and poetry studies are secondary in the AP curriculum, but we emphasize American literary works.
-This allows us to follow the interwoven historical, social, and philosophical threads that inspire America's literature, the styles of successive literary periods, and the evolution of "America" as interpreted, debated, and celebrated by its many voices over time.
+Fiction and poetry studies are secondary in the AP Language curriculum.
+Still, we explore American literary works to follow the interwoven historical, social, and philosophical threads that inspire America's literature and the styles of successive literary periods.
+Ultimately, it is a study of an evolving "America" as interpreted, debated, and celebrated by many voices over time.